Abhipray/speech_denoising/README.md

  To listen to the output of the denoiser under these different conditions, see the [out](../out) folder.

-This work was done as part of EE373: Adaptive signal processing with Dr. Widrow.
+This work was done as part of Stanford's EE373A: Adaptive signal processing with Dr. Widrow.